 - GDPR compliance confidence to ICO levels

-- User permissions controls & privacy settings
+- User permissions controls and privacy settings

-- 2 factor authentication
+- Two factor authentication

 - Organisation security settings options

-3. Always on
+3. Always Accessible

 4. Easy to use